 Can Google Analytics revolutionize your small business?

-Here is how you can use Google Analytics for your small business website:
+Here is how you can use GA for your small business website:

-1. Find Out How Your Website Compares To Competitors
+1. Find Out How Your Website Compares To Competitor

 The benchmarks tab in Google Analytics will give you an idea of how your site performs.
 You can compare it to similar sites in the same category, letting you see where you rank in terms of visits and clicks.